dmbarbour/glas/docs/GlasNamespaces.md

 ## Aliasing

 Aliasing is expressed by defining one name to another, e.g. 'define(Name1, n:Name2)'.
-These two names should then be equivalent under evaluation within the program model, excepting reflection APIs.
+These two names should then be equivalent under evaluation within the program model modulo reflection APIs.
+(Whether names are distinguished in context of reflection would be non-deterministic, depending on implementation and optimization level.)

 ## Translations